Neutrino phenomenology in the flavored NMSSM without domain wall problems: Building blocks in flavon extended NMSSM

 \section{Building blocks in flavon extended NMSSM}

 In this section, we introduce the flavon extended NMSSM that we propose to produce neutrino masses, their mixing and bypassing the domain wall problem created by spontaneous breaking of the flavor symmetry.
-This \textrm{FNMSSM} proposal is an extension of the NMSSM possessing a discrete $\mathbb{A} _{4}\times \boldsymbol{Z}_{3}$ flavor symmetry that turns out to play an important role in our construction; in particular in realising mixing and avoiding DW problem.
 To get straight to the point, we will mainly focus on leptons by first giving the chiral superfield content of the model; then describing the $\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$ invariant Yukawa coupling in the charged lepton sector.
-The modeling of neutrino properties and their compatibility with experimental results are described with details in section 3.